Crossing the Linguistic Causeway: A Binational Approach for Translating Soundscape Attributes to Bahasa Melayu: Acknowledgments

 This work was supported by the National Research Foundation, Singapore, and Ministry of National Development, Singapore under the Cities of Tomorrow R\&D Program (CoT Award: COT-V4-2020-1), and the Google Cloud Research Credits program (GCP205559654).
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not reflect the view of National Research Foundation, Singapore, and Ministry of National Development, Singapore.

-The authors would like to thank Dr.\ Francesco Aletta, Dr.\ Tin Oberman, Dr.\ Andrew Mitchell, and Prof.\ Jian Kang, of the UCL Institute for Environmental Design and Engineering, The Bartlett Faculty of the Built Environment, University College London (UCL), London, United Kingdom, for coordinating the SATP project and providing assistance for the Bahasa Melayu Working Group.
+The authors would like to thank Dr.\ Francesco Aletta, Dr.\ Tin Oberman, Dr.\ Andrew Mitchell, and Prof.\ Jian Kang, of the UCL Institute for Environmental Design and Engineering, The Bartlett Faculty of the Built Environment, University College London (UCL), London, United Kingdom, for coordinating the SATP project and providing assistance for the Bahasa Melayu Working Group; and Ms. Yun-Ting Lau for her assistance in the data collection.